 Sometimes, advertisers will use promo codes on these displays to help measure the overall effectiveness of the ad.
 This is smart, considering tracking outdoor ads is much less clear than digital where marketers can see anything from clicks, views, and saves, to subsequent purchases and website visits.

 Out of all of the advertising design examples in this blog, my favourite has to be Casper’s puzzle ads, which were placed all over public transit vehicles.
 Not only did they get commuters thinking and engaging with their ad, they enticed them enough to go back to their website for puzzle answers and mattress purchases with promo codes.

 Image source: Adweek

 Email marketing continues to deliver a strong return on investment considering that for every $1 you spend on this channel, you can expect an average return of $42.
-But, with so many promotional emails in a person’s inbox, it’s important to create a visually compelling message that drives your audience to take action.
+But, with so many promotional emails in a person’s inbox, it’s important to create a visually compelling template that drives your audience to take action.

 So, how do you design an advertisement for email?
 Look at how the top companies do it!
 Take Warby Parker, for example — their email advertisement examples are everywhere because they’re amazing at it.
 Their emails are beautifully designed with a very clear call-to-action.

 Image source: Mailcharts

 DESIGN TIP: Try not to stuff too many CTAs into your promotional emails.
 In fact, keeping it to only 1 is optimal, as seen with the above Warby Parker example.